Cura Ocllo: Abduction and rape by a Spanish soldier

-Manco Inca was finally forced, after several days stalling, to give up his actual sister wife queen Cura Ocllo, who was raped by Gonzalo Pizzarro and kept by him at Pizzaro's Palace in Casana.
+Manco Inca was finally forced, after several days stalling, to give up his actual sister wife queen Cura Ocllo, who was raped by Gonzalo Pizarro and kept by him at Pizarro's Palace in Casana.
 The rape of the queen was a contributing factor in Manco Inca finally deciding to turn against the Spanish, upon the advice of his noblemen, whose wives and daughters had also in many cases been raped, and escape Spanish custody.

+Inca rebellion against the Spanish conquest

 Once free, Manco endeavoured to free his land from the Spaniards.
 Attempting to regain the Inca capital of Cuzco in a ten-month siege in 1536, he failed, and despite a victory over conquistador Francisco Pizarro's brother Hernando at Ollantaytambo in January 1537, he had to withdraw.

-Death
+Execution by the Spanish army

 Manco was eventually able to secure the release of Cura Ocllo from captivity.
 In April 1539, during the Spanish warfare against Manco Inca in Vilcabamba, the Mansio Serra de Leguizamon reported that his force had managed to capture "the Inca's woman [Cura Ocllo] and his warrior chief, who was called Cusi Rimache".

 When the army stopped on their way to Cuzco, some thirty miles from Vilcabamba, in the village of Pampaconas, Cura Ocllo's captors tried to rape her, and she defended herself from further rape by smearing herself in excrement.

-Cura Ocllo was kept as a hostage by Pizarro in Ollantay in Yucay valley, after which Pizzaro negotiated with peace with Manco Inca.
+Cura Ocllo was kept as a hostage by Pizarro in Ollantay in Yucay valley, after which Pizarro negotiated with peace with Manco Inca.
 When his messengers were killed, Pizarro had Cura Ocllo stripped, tied to a stake and executed by being shot with arrows by his Canari auxiliaries.

 Her remains were then put in a basket, per her request, and carried by river to her brother-husband, in the Vilcabamba mountains.